First date: Dating norms

+In the Journal of Family Issues, Laner describes that these scripts are what allow people to predict the actions of others and serve as guidelines for their own decisions on how to react to the other person.
+Studies done by Mongeau, Laner, and Knox all show that first dates tend to be more "traditional" from start to finish.

-Women’s expectations and goals
+Gendered expectations and goals

+By women

 Women look for certain cues on a first date: For example, it is important to a woman to find out if the man is courteous or not.
 Women will look for this by observing if the man comes to the door to pick her up or compliments her on how she looks, for example.
 If some of her expectations are not met, mainly the most important ones, she will not want to pursue anything more than a friendship.
 If the expectations are met, a second date might be in the future, but only if the man is feeling the same thing.

 Overall, on a first date, women's goals are related more to establishing friendships and having fun.
-Mongeau, in his 2004 study found that 60 percent of women go on first dates mainly to have fun and 59 percent go on dates to reduce uncertainty.
-(Note, however, that there are some errors in the mathematical calculations done in the study, and the study is statistically invalid as it uses the convenience sampling method.)
+Mongeau, in his 2004 study found that 60 percent of women go on first dates mainly to have fun and 59 percent go on dates to reduce uncertainty (Note, however, that there are some errors in the mathematical calculations done in the study, and the study is statistically invalid as it uses the convenience sampling method.).
 Women's goals tend to be more relationship-oriented than men's goals.
 Also, unlike men, women are usually more reserved when it comes to the sexual aspect and having sex.
 Women are more likely to express companionship, friendship, and romantic relationship goals than men and are also more likely to consider the first date in terms of their relational implications than men.

-Men’s goals
+By men

 Unlike women, men overall have a higher expectation for sexual goals.
 They are typically more concerned with the sexual aspect of a woman and a relationship.
 Studies done by Antonia Abbey of Wayne State University and other colleagues indicate that men tend to perceive people and relationships in more of a sexualized manner than women do.

-Abbey also argues that “men may be socialized to attend more carefully than women to potentially sexual cues and are, therefore, more likely to interpret a variety of stimuli as a sign of sexual intent.”
+Abbey also argues that "Men may be socialized to attend more carefully than women to potentially sexual cues and are, therefore, more likely to interpret a variety of stimuli as a sign of sexual intent."
 Men tend to read into women's actions more sexually than women would read into men's actions.
 For example, men might find tickling to mean that the woman is very interested while to women it might just be a way of flirting or joking around.
 This can lead to some problems and possibly awkward encounters.
 Abbey also says that men tend to have a more sexual outlook and oftentimes perceive situations more sexually than women might; therefore, men could then feel that sexual advances are appropriate and justified whereas a woman may not be thinking so.